mayu-live/framework/README.md

 This will print the current server time.

-The component will render only once every second even though it updates twice per second, since the time string only changes once per second.
+The component will render once every second even though it updates twice per second, since the time string only changes once per second.

 ## Components